amackera/mackeracher.com/content/md/posts/2022-08-02-venerable-software.md

 {:title "Venerable Software"
  :layout :post}

 I'm fascinated by software that's stood the test of time.
-More than fascinated, actually.
-It's a source of inspiration, an aesthetic, a vibe, a noble way of life.
-Developers who write venerable software have spent their time on an incredibly high leverage persuit.
+It's a source of inspiration, an aesthetic.
+It's a noble vibe and way of life.
+Developers who write venerable software have spent time on an incredibly high leverage persuit.

 Battle tested software projects that don't bend to the latest fad are always worth studying.
 New ideas are often reified old ones, and keen